 Tubers and the Soil

-Besides working with her parents, Ann, and Brian Bennett, to take care of the pigs, cows and sheep, Cat has started her own "crazy enterprise."
+Besides working with zer parents, Ann, and Brian Bennett, to take care of the pigs, cows and sheep, Kia has started zer own "crazy enterprise."

-In cultivating the potatoes for Milkweed Tussock Tubers, Cat's first and most important collaborator is the soil.
+In cultivating the potatoes for Milkweed Tussock Tubers, Kia's first and most important collaborator is the soil.

-Listen to why Cat believes "it all starts with the soil."
+Listen to why Kia believes "it all starts with the soil."

-To delve into Cats thoughtful process of growing potatoes, including the importance of growing a wide variety to protect biodiversity, follow the link below.
+To delve into Kia's thoughtful process of growing potatoes, including the importance of growing a wide variety to protect biodiversity, follow the link below.

-Cat utilizes regenerative practices to grow her potatoes, engaging in a constant dialogue with the land.
-However, many potato growers in St. Lawrence County (Haudonoshonee Territory) utilize synthetic fertilizers.
+Kia utilizes regenerative practices to grow zer potatoes, engaging in a constant dialogue with the land.
+However, many potato growers in St. Lawrence County (Haudenosaunee Territory) utilize synthetic fertilizers.
 This weakens the soil, silencing the vital conversations that keep the earth alive and flourishing.

 Looking to the Future